galatajs/docs/docs/introduction/README.md

 <span style="color:#A6ACCD;">Done.</span></code></pre></div>

 When you complete this stage, <span class="text-primary">Istanbul</span> will provide a basic structure for you.
 After that, you can follow the packages own guides according to your needs or skip to the next document for more detailed information about <span class="text-primary">Istanbul</span>.

+## Select Your Syntax

+<span class="text-primary">Istanbul</span> can be written in Typescript, JavaScript or CommonJS and supports all of them %100.
+To see the document in the syntax you want, please click the syntax icon in the top right to change it.